sttts/docker-volume-git-backup/README.md

 Optional environment:
  * `REMOTE_BRANCH`: Remote branch to use.
 Defaults to master.
  * `FORCE_CLONE`: Delete volume content before cloning remote repository
+ * `REPO_DIR`: The target directory where the repository is checked out.
+This defaults to `/var/local/data`.

 To use SSH authentication to access remote repository, one of following variables must be set: